maqnius/compscie-mc/README.md

 # Particlesim
-Simple tool for particle markov simulations and simulated annealig using Ewald Summation.
+Simple tool for particle markov simulations and simulated annealing using Ewald Summation.

 ## Setup